Resilience basins of complex systems: an application to prosumer impacts on power grids: Definitions

-Whether or not a specific response trajectory $S(\cdot|\vec i,\vec r):t\mapsto S(t|\vec i,\vec r)$ expresses resilient behavior is assessed by a function $\alpha$ which we call the \emph{resilience assessment function}.
+Whether or not a specific response trajectory $S(\cdot|\vec i,\vec r):t\mapsto S(t|\vec i,\vec r)$ exhibits resilient behavior is assessed by a function $\alpha$ which we call the \emph{resilience assessment function}.
 In places where $\vec i$ and $\vec r$ are clear from the context, we will simply use $S$ as an abbreviation of $S(\cdot|\vec i,\vec r)$. $\alpha$ generally imposes an arbitrary number of conditions $C_1,\dots,C_K$ on the response trajectory $S(\cdot|\vec i,\vec r)$ and checks whether all of them are fulfilled simultaneously.
 In the case of a specific individual system with no uncertainties, $\alpha$ is a binary indicator function, taking a value of either 0 or 1.
 However, generally speaking, the system of interest might have internal uncertainties, or there is a family of similar systems that are examined.
 Considering this, the resilience assessment function $\alpha$ is defined as the \emph{probability} of the response trajectory fulfilling all conditions:

 where $C_1, \dots, C_K$ are the chosen conditions for the response trajectory $S(\cdot|\vec i,\vec r)$.
 Later in this section, some exemplary conditions $C$ will be presented.
-Note that in order to define $\alpha$, one chooses $C_1,\dots,C_K$ even though we do not denote this dependency explicitly in our notation since that would lead to very clumsy formulae further down.
+Note that in order to define $\alpha$, one chooses $C_1,\dots,C_K$ even though we do not denote this dependency explicitly in our notation since that would lead to very clumsy formulas further down.

-The basin of resilience $B_R(\vec{r}|\alpha)$, which depends on the chosen response option $\vec{r}$, is now defined as the support of $\alpha$ w.r.t.\ adverse influences $\vec{i}$.
+The basin of resilience $B_R(\vec{r}|\alpha)$, which depends on the chosen response option $\vec{r}$, is now defined as the support of $\alpha$ with respect to adverse influences $\vec{i}$.
 In words, this means that $B_R(\vec{r}|\alpha)$ is the set of all adverse influences against which the response option has a non-zero chance of providing resilience:

 Our resilience measure, denoted $R$, now reflects the volume of $B_R(\vec{r}|\alpha)$ for each given $\vec r$.
 However, as the last ingredient of our framework, a density function $\varrho$ is needed to restrict the extent of possible adverse influences $\vec i$ and/or weight them by assigning them different probabilities of occurrence.